How to Complete Your ARRT® CQR (Continuing Qualifications Requirements)

 Once you submit your answers, they are compared to the experience of others in your discipline and a report is generated.

-Based on the results of the comparison, ARRT will suggest to you online learning materials called “Clinical Refreshers”.
+Based on the results of the comparison, the ARRT ® organization will suggest to you online learning materials called “Clinical Refreshers”.
 These materials are optional, free to access, and targeted to your individual areas for improvement.

 Structured Self-Assessment (SSA)